Cache & Bloom Filters

 Stats.Snapshot converts these into hit rates.
 Monitor them alongside the block cache sizes to decide when to scale memory.

-5. Hot Integration (HotRing)
+5. Thermos Integration

 6. Interaction with Value Log